User Portal Domain Management

 • Example record:

-1. Click OK, I’ve done this to return to main “Domains” page in the WP Engine User Portal
+• Click I’ve done this to return to the main “Domains” page in the WP Engine User Portal.

-• Expand the domain status dropdown, under “Domain ownership not verified” click Refresh status OR expand the three dot menu icon and select Refresh Status
+• Expand the domain dropdown on the main “Domains” page and click Refresh OR expand the three dot menu icon and select Refresh Status.

 • This verification status check typically takes a few minutes.
 You may need to refresh the page.

-2. Expand the domain and click Go to point DNS page
+8. Expand the domain section and click Change DNS records

-After DNS has been updated, the status shown on the main “Domains” page will be updated automatically.
-To manually start the fetching process, click Refresh Status in the expanded “Status” dropdown or under the three dot menu icon.
+9. After DNS has been updated, the status shown on the main “Domains” page will be updated automatically.
+To manually start the fetching process, click Refresh in the expanded domain dropdown or Refresh Status under the three dot menu icon.

 Once DNS has been verified as pointing to the advanced network or Global Edge Security, Cloudflare’s network SSL will enable automatically.
 In this case, HTTPS will be forced on all pages automatically and no additional SSL needs to be added.
 If additional SSL is needed (like Let’s Encrypt or a third-party certificate) this can be managed on the “SSL” page instead.